MicrosoftDocs/azure-docs/articles/azure-functions/functions-reference-node.md

 ### Accessing the request and response

-When you work with HTTP triggers, you can access the HTTP request and response objects in a number of ways:
+When you work with HTTP triggers, you can access the HTTP request and response objects in several ways:

 + **From `req` and `res` properties on the `context` object.** In this way, you can use the conventional pattern to access HTTP data from the context object, instead of having to use the full `context.bindings.name` pattern.
 The following example shows how to access the `req` and `res` objects on the `context`: